cultuurnet/stoplight-docs-authentication/docs/user-access-token.md

 ### Regular web applications

 Regular web applications **(with a backend)** should use the **Authorization Code Flow** with their client id and secret.
-The secret should always be stored and used only on the backend.
+The secret must be stored and used on the backend in all circumstances, never on the frontend.

 To learn more about the Authorization Code Flow, see the [the Auth0 documentation](https://auth0.com/docs/flows/authorization-code-flow).